3D Printing Glossary: Terms Explained Simply

 Bed Leveling

-During bed leveling, you ensure that the distance between the nozzle and the print bed is the same at all corners.
+With bed leveling, you ensure that the distance between the nozzle and the print bed is the same at all corners.
 Only then will the first layer adhere reliably – without the nozzle scratching the bed or the lines hanging "in the air".

 Z-Offset

-The Z-Offset is the fine height correction between the mechanical zero point of the printer and the actual position of the nozzle above the bed.
-If the distance is too small, the first layer is brutally squashed; if it's too large, the lines remain apart and adhere poorly.
+The Z-offset is the fine height correction between the mechanical zero point of the printer and the actual position of the nozzle above the bed.
+If the distance is too small, the first layer will be brutally squeezed; if it's too large, the lines will lie next to each other and adhere poorly.

 Retraction